 One of the important parts of computerized accounting is the grouping of accounts.
 The categorization of accounting transactions is as per standards.
 Because the preparation of an accounting report depends on these transactions.

-The grouping of accounts is as per their nature at the time of recording.
-They are categorized under major, minor and subgroups.
+The grouping of accounts takes place in accordance with their nature plus the time of recording.
+They are categorized under groups like major, minor and subgroups.
 Specific codes are assigned to the groups to be understandable by the computer.

 Difference between Computerized and Manual Accounting

-Computerized accounting is virtual bookkeeping.
+Basically, Computerized Accounting is virtual bookkeeping.
 This accounting system uses hardware and software for data storage and maintenance.

 Using computers in accounting enables accuracy, easy maintenance and error-free accounting.
 The firms can customize the available software as required by them.